Bude-Light: Commemoration

-In the small seaside resort town of Bude a commemorative installation, also referred to as the Bude Light, was erected to mark the millennium and remember Sir Goldsworthy Gurney.
-Designed by Carole Vincent and Anthony Fanshawe, it is lit internally with fibre-optics and has a small seating area positioned around the light.
+In the seaside resort town of Bude a commemorative installation, also referred to as the Bude Light, was erected to mark the millennium and remember the Bude Lights' inventor, Goldsworthy Gurney.
+It was designed by artist Carole Vincent and Anthony Fanshawe.
+Apart from a light at its apex, it is lit internally with fibre-optics displaying star constellations, and has a small seating area positioned around the light.